jarandmoen/influxdb-exporter/README.md

 This will install the influxdb client library needed to interact with the InfluxDB instance and argparse for parsing command-line options (though argparse should be included in the Python Standard Library for Python 3.2 and later).

+## Usage
+To use the script, you can provide the necessary information as command-line arguments.
+Here is an example command:

+python3 InfluxDB-Exporter.py --database mydatabase --measurement mymeasurement --start 2021-01-01 --end 2021-01-02 --output-format=json

+You can also include optional arguments for hourly exports, InfluxDB host, port, username, and password:

+python3 InfluxDB-Exporter.py --database mydatabase --measurement mymeasurement --start 2021-01-01 --end 2021-01-02 --output-format json --hourly --host localhost --port 8086 --username myuser --password mypassword

+Replace mydatabase, mymeasurement, myuser, and mypassword with your actual database name, measurement name, username, and password respectively.

 ## Version
 Creation Date: November 9, 2023